dsrvlabs/metamask-extension/README.md

+# Celo Desktopwallet Extention

+Metamask like! ( by dsrv)
+www.dsrvlabs.com

+** Now we support baklava only!
+** Can charge fee only cUSD
+** pass 100gwei + 500000unit when send tx

+Needs Contribution!

+1. Gas station for estimation fee.
+2. Supporting Network settings
+3. feeCurrency Selection

 # MetaMask Browser Extension

 You can find the latest version of MetaMask on [our official website](https://metamask.io/).
 For help using MetaMask, visit our [User Support Site](https://metamask.zendesk.com/hc/en-us).